 Never click a link you weren't expecting in an email or other message, even if it appears to come from a trusted person or organization.

 If you have to click on a link, look carefully at the address it's going to take you to.
 Usually just hovering your mouse pointer over the address will show you what address the link will really take you to.

 Watch for subtle spelling differences such as "woodgrowebank.com" instead of "woodgrovebank.com" or letters that have been substituted for numbers such as "c0ntoso.com".
 Adding, or removing, an "s" at the end of the domain name is another common trick.

 There may also be less-subtle differences, like adding a word or some punctuation to a legitimate domain name. "woodgrove-bank.com" or "thewoodgrovebank.com" are two examples of how typosquatters may try to trick you into visiting a fake versions of the woodgrovebank.com website.

-Review, and if appropriate select, the provided suggestion, or close that browser tab and start again.
+Close that browser tab and start again.

 You can also report the site to us as an unsafe site in Microsoft Edge by going to Help and feedback > Report unsafe site, which will take you to: https://feedback.smartscreen.microsoft.com/feedback.aspx.